trampgeek/moodle-qtype_coderunner/Readme.md

 distributed integer value in the range 5 to 12 inclusive.

-If the *Twig All* checkbox for the question is checked, all other text fields of the question, except for the template itself, are processed by Twig at this time, to yield new values that are used throughout the question's lifetime.
-The environment used for all these other fields is that defined by the template parameters.
+If the *Twig All* checkbox for the question is checked, all other text fields of the question, except for the template itself, are processed by Twig directly after the template parameters field has been Twigged.
+This yield new values for the question text, test cases etc, which are used throughout the question's lifetime.
+The Twig environment used when processing all these other fields is that defined by the Twigged template parameters field.

+It is usual to click the *Twig All* checkbox with randomised questions, as otherwise only the template will be subject to randomisation, which isn't usually appropriate.

+### A important warning about editing template parameters

+The above description is a slight simplification.
+It implies that all the Twig-expanded template parameters are recorded within the question instance and frozen throughout the question lifetime.
+Such an approach, while technically "correct", creates problems for question authors who, after a quiz has gone live, discover they need to make changes to the *non-randomised* template parameters.
+For example, a template parameter that sets a limit on the allowed number of lines of code might turn out to be too restrictive.
+The author might wish to raise the limit and regrade existing submissions with the changed parameters.
+If the parameters were strictly frozen, this wouldn't be possible.
+So instead the implementation records only the random number seed, and rebuilds the set of template parameters whenever the question is reloaded from the database.

+However, it is *vital* that question authors do not make any changes that might alter the randomised template parameters once a quiz has gone live.
+For example, re-ordering the randomised parameters will result in their being given different values when the question is reloaded.
+The student will then see a different question, to which their answer is no longer correct.
+Regrading would then result in their getting zero marks for a question they have already passed.
+Even if they've submitted and closed the quiz, they will find, if they subsequently review it, that their answer doesn't match the question.

+To recap: *once a quiz has gone live, you must ensure that any editing of the template parameters does not alter the randomisation behaviour*.

+Caveat Emptor.

 ### Hoisting the template parameters